Artificial Shrimp Lures – When to Go Scented

 Our buddy Captain Yano Serra (SpeckTackleLure Fishing- 251-610-0462) has fished the Mobile Bay system for a long time, and shrimp lures are one of his reliable choices for almost all species of game fish.

 He says, “I use the unscented shrimp lures when the fish are hungry and actively feeding.
 I fish them under a popping cork.
-I use VUDU and DOA jigs, and I’ve used the old Beetle Grub for a long time.”
+I use DOA jigs, and I’ve used the old Beetle Grub for a long time.”

 A prime situation for using unscented artificial shrimp lures according to Captain Yano is when birds are working bait under diving birds.